 Born in Buenos Aires, Argentina, in 1979.
 Lives in Buenos Aires, Argentina.
-Hydrohexagrams (For Tahuata) is a multipart work which draws on the traditional Chinese divination method I Ching to consult the oceans.
+In Hydrohexagrams (For Tahuata) Eduardo Navarro draws on the traditional Chinese divination method I Ching to consult the oceans.
 The ancient script upon which the divinatory prophecies are read originated during the Western Zhou period (1046-771 BCE) and is interpreted by casting a set of three coins six times to create a hexagram pointing to the revelatory passages in the book.
-In the Pacific village of Hapatoni on the Marquesan Island of Tahuata, Eduardo Navarro invited the local community to use the I Ching divination method to pose a question to the ocean by throwing three coins into the waves six times.
+In the Pacific village of Hapatoni on the Marquesan Island of Tahuata, Navarro invited the local community to use the I Ching divination method to pose a question to the ocean by throwing three coins into the waves six times.
 In preparation for this consultation, the village decided on the question: Will the solidarity and generosity of our ancestors be transmitted to future generations?
 The village then composed a song based on their interpretation of the oracle, set to the oldest chant of Hapatoni, whose melody is inspired by the waves of the sea.
-An I Ching set stayed behind in Hapatoni as a public artwork displayed in the Artisan Museum as a divination tool for future use in the villages of Tahuata.
-Navarro's series of drawings, created during the TBA21- Academy expedition to the Marquesas in 2016, serve as preparatory sketches for the larger project.
-These works contemplate worldviews that extend beyond land-based knowledge systems and permanence, embracing the dynamic rhythms of tides, the fluxes of water, and the intelligence of the ocean.
-For Remedios, Navarro designed a new I Ching set composed of 64 cards and offered at Boeticus Salon at C3A for personal use and communal moments.
+The three coins that were tossed into the ocean are shown as part of the installation, while the other I Ching set stayed behind in Hapatoni as a public artwork displayed in the Artisan Museum as a divination tool for future use in the villages of Tahuata.
+Together with the bronze coins the work includes a video documentation of the oceanic divination action and a series of drawings that Navarro produced during the expedition held by TBA21-Academy to the Marquesas in 2016.
+The work reflects on worldviews that go beyond land-based systems of knowledge and fixity to embrace instead the movement of the tides, the fluxes of water, and the oceanic.
+For Remedios, Navarro designed a new I Ching set composed of 64 cards and offered at Boeticus Salon for personal use and communal moments.